yaneyba/my-job-track/docs/SEO_IMPLEMENTATION.md

 ## ✅ COMPLETED SEO IMPLEMENTATIONS

 ### 1. **Targeted Messaging Strategy**
-- ✅ **Simplicity-First Approach**: Emphasizes "dead simple CRM" and "no complexity"
+- ✅ **Simplicity-First Approach**: Emphasizes "Simple CRM" and "no complexity"
 - ✅ **Specific Target Audience**: Landscapers, handymen, contractors as primary focus
 - ✅ **Clear Value Proposition**: "No learning curve", "works with gloves on", "built for your phone"
 - ✅ **Industry-Specific Language**: Uses terminology familiar to trades professionals